zvdxc/openrc/README.md

 Please report bugs on our [bug tracker](http://github.com/OpenRC/openrc/issues).

-If you can contribute code , please feel free to do so by opening [pull requests](https://github.com/OpenRC/openrc/pulls).
+If you can contribute code, please feel free to do so by opening [pull requests](https://github.com/OpenRC/openrc/pulls).

 ## IRC Channel